LPDagallier/Zotero_italicize_species/README.md

+TO DO:
+- add more explanations (?)
+- 'note for zotfile users'section
+- 'see also' section
+- clean the script
+- add comments in the script

 # Zotero_italicize_species
 This repository present a procedure to automatically italicize the species names in the titles of your documents in the Zotero library.